 Another difference that separates installment credit from revolving credit is the fact that installment loan balances are usually higher than most typical revolving credit limits.
 Installment loans also carry a higher monthly payment as a percentage of the loan balance and are much less flexible to changes.
 This means consumers with installment loans have to be more disciplined.

-In determining your credit scores, FICO and other scorers look at both types of credit.
+In determining your credit scores, FICO and other scorers look at both types of credit – revolving and installment.
 Automotive lenders look at both credit types but also pay special attention to how applicants have paid on installment auto loans.
-So while a good payment history with a credit card typically will help credit scores this type of activity doesn’t carry as much influence when applying for an auto loan.
+So while a good payment history with a credit card typically will help credit scores this type of activity doesn't carry as much influence when applying for an auto loan.

 For this reason, even auto loan applicants with decent credit scores are sometimes turned down if they've never had one or if it turns out they had a spotty payment history with a previous car loan.